unfoldingWord-box3/react-to-electron-action/README.md

 # Appendix Z - Scripted Basis

-This actions was developed after the following script was developed and working well.
+This action was developed after the following script was developed and working well.
 The version below was a second iteration for a second project.

 `build-electron.sh`
 ```